 Inclusiveness, equality and diversity

 We aim to promote an inclusive culture for all staff.
-So, whatever your background, ethnicity, gender, religion or sexual orientation, we welcome you and your application.
+So, whatever your background, ethnicity, sex and gender, religion or sexual orientation, we welcome you and your application.